f-prettyland/minimalist-games/_posts/2016-10-05-resistance.md

 So Merlin has to try and communicate his knowledge to the rest of the rebels, but subtly, so that the spies don't find him.

+# Storytelling
+The leader must simply say a sentence or two about what the mission is, and what happens when it goes through or fails.
+Perhaps as a team before you can decide on an overarching theme of the plan of all your missions.
+Just a bit of fun!

 ## References
 Rules taken and edited from [The Resistance (rules summary)](https://boardgamegeek.com/filepage/74583/rules-summary-1-page)